avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates:
+May 14th, 2020:
+I continued work on the application.
+Dr. Ghassemi gave me feedback and revised it, after which I emailed Dr. Ayres for information on how to apply.

+May 13th, 2020:
+Dr. Ghassemi ordered a bundle from OpenBCI which includes the items I listed plus some wet electrode equipment.
+He also informed me of an opportunity for us to apply for the NASA Michigan Space Grant Consortium.
+I began work on the application, and found an interesting paper from 2018 about similar research (https://ieeexplore.ieee.org/document/8396819).

 May 12th, 2020:
 Sent an application to join the OpenBCI forums, and emailed OpenBCI asking whether their software is capable of simultaneously steaming over 16 channels of data at once.
 I received a response to both today.
 Evidently the answer to my quetion was definitely 'No', but I was accepted into their forum.
 I suggested to Dr. Ghassemi that we still purchase the 16 channel head set, as it would give us the option of both monitoring the brain fully, or various muscle groups with fewer brain channels.